 The ITEC programme is fully funded by the Government of India.
 All expenses related to training programme such as course fees, living allowance, book allowance, study tours, emergency medical assistance as well as return air fares are borne by the Government of India.

 Russia has been an important ITEC partner country since 1993.
-Over 1200 Russians have so far participated in various ITEC courses and in 2016-17, 76 Russian officials/businessmen/nationals have undergone training in India.
+Over 1500 Russians have so far participated in various ITEC courses and in 2019-20, 70 Russian officials/businessmen/nationals have undergone training in India till now.
 ITEC has been of great advantage in fostering contacts between Indian entrepreneurs and the new generation of Russian decision makers, whose exposure to India’s management and technological institutes would enrich their capabilities in the industrial and financial sectors.

 ITEC courses are most popular in the fields of banking, entrepreneurship development, small enterprises, management and diplomacy.
 The Russian Ministry of Foreign Affairs has played a major role in bringing ITEC programme to the attention of the many regions/republics, which of the Russian Federation.
 Several Russian journalists were trained at the Indian Institute and Mass Communications in journalism.